Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success

 About Peak Performance

 In revealing the science of great performance and the stories of great performers across a wide range of capabilities, Peak Performance uncovers the secrets of success, and coaches you on how to use them.
-If you want to take your game to the next level, whatever “your game” might be, Peak Performance will teach you how.
+If you want to take your game to the next level, whatever “your game” may be, Peak Performance will teach you how.

 Praise for Peak Performance